UCLALibrary/uclalib_role_tomcat/README.md

     * `shut_port`- port number to use for tomcat shutdown port in server.xml
     * `conn_port` - port number to use for tomcat connection port in server.xml
     * `rproxy_path` - path to configure the apache reverse proxy to use to access the tomcat app
+    * `proxy_nocanon` - if the `nocanon` keyword should be added to the ProxyPass directive in the vhost file (`yes` or `no`)
+        * this keyword instructs mod_proxy to pass the URL path "raw" to the backend - useful in situations where encoded slashes are used

   * `tomcat_server_name` - defines the FQDN for the server the tomcat apps will run on.
 This is used when creating the HTTPD vhost configuration